Al Woodall: Pro career

 In 1971, Woodall was called upon to start five games, going 1-4 during that time, with the lone victory coming at the expense of the Dolphins.
-He did not appear in a game during the 1972 season, but would start six games during the 1973 season, going 1-5.
+He did not appear in a game during the 1972 season, but would start six games during the 1973 season, going 1–5.
 He had been called in to relieve an ineffective Namath in the season opener against the Green Bay Packers, led by quarterback Scott Hunter.
 The Packers had been shutting out the Jets until Woodall came off the bench to lead a scoring drive the ended with a touchdown strike to David Knight.
-In 1974, under new Jets head coach Charley Winner, the Jets finished 7-7 with Woodall again just appearing in relief of Namath.
+In 1974, under new Jets head coach Charley Winner, the Jets finished 7–7 with Woodall again just appearing in relief of Namath.
 Woodall's own status for the 1971 season was cause for concern he was injured in a 21-16 preseason loss to Kansas City.

-By the time his career was over, Woodall had a 5-14 record as a starter in the NFL, while throwing 18 touchdowns and 23 interceptions.
+By the time his career was over, Woodall had a 5–14 record as a starter in the NFL, while throwing 18 touchdowns and 23 interceptions.

 During his time with the Jets, Woodall was a roommate of future hall of fame running back John Riggins.
 Woodall recounted that he learned more during his rookie training camp from Namath than he did the veteran Babe Parilli, who had been Namath's back-up during the Super Bowl run.

 Woodall is an advocate for the NFLPA, teaching younger players to spend their money wisely and have a nest egg for once their careers are over.

-Woodall was part of a infamous joke by Jets head coach Rex Ryan.
+Woodall was part of an infamous joke by Jets head coach Rex Ryan.
 Tired of facing questions about which one of his struggling quarterbacks, Mark Sanchez or Tim Tebow, were going to start, Ryan remarked that it was Al Woodall's week.
 Woodall, playing along with the joke, said he was ready to go when the Jets needed him.

 Woodall was among the players who filed a class action lawsuit against the NFL over how the league had treated their head injuries, though he admitted that the mentality of the day, of showing how tough you were by playing through injuries, was a factor as well.
 Woodall said if given the chance, he'd do it all again, and has no regrets about playing in the NFL.